babyfox1306/project-time-tracker/README.md

 ### Status Bar
 When tracking is active, you'll see:
-- `⏱️ 2h 34m` - Total time tracked today
+- `🍅 24:35 | ⏱️ 2h 34m` - Pomodoro timer and total time tracked today
 - Click to pause/resume tracking
+- Pomodoro notifications for work/break transitions

 ## Configuration